rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 Let's break it down.
 First, have a look at the render method.
 It renders either the passed component (e.g. HomePage, AccountPage) or nothing.
-That's just a fallback in case there is no authenticated user in React's context object.
+That's just a fallback in case there is no authenticated user passed by the Consumer component from React's context object.
 It increases the protection of the component by rendering simply nothing.
 However, the real logic happens in the `componentDidMount()` lifecycle method.
 Same as the `withAuthentication()` higher order component, it uses the Firebase listener to trigger a callback function in case the authenticated user object changes.
 Every time the `authUser` changes, it checks the passed `authCondition()` function with the `authUser`.
 If the authorization fails, the higher order component redirects to the sign in page.
 If it doesn't fail, the higher order component does nothing.
 In order to be able to redirect, the higher order component has access to the history object of the Router by using the in-house `withRouter()` higher order component from the React Router library.

 In the next step, you can use the higher order component to protect your routes (e.g. /home and /account) with authorization rules.
 For the sake of keeping it simple, the following two components are only protected with a general authorization rule that checks if the `authUser` object is not null.